algorand/go-algorand/data/transactions/logic/README.md

 signature-based or multisignature-based account or be wholly in charge of a contract account.

-* *Delegated Smart Signatures* --- If the account has signed the program (by providing a valid ed25519 signature or valid multisignature for the authorizer address on the string "Program" concatenated with the program bytecode) then: if the program returns true the transaction is authorized as if the account had signed it.
+* If the account has signed the program (by providing a valid ed25519 signature or valid multisignature for the authorizer address on the string "Program" concatenated with the program bytecode) then: if the program returns true the transaction is authorized as if the account had signed it.
 This allows an account to hand out a signed program so that other users can carry out delegated actions which are approved by the program.
 Note that Smart Signature Args are _not_ signed.

-* *Contract Smart Signatures* -- If the SHA512_256 hash of the program (prefixed by "Program") is equal to authorizer address of the transaction sender then this is a contract account wholly controlled by the program.
+* If the SHA512_256 hash of the program (prefixed by "Program") is equal to authorizer address of the transaction sender then this is a contract account wholly controlled by the program.
 No other signature is necessary or possible.
 The only way to execute a transaction against the contract account is for the program to approve it.

 The bytecode plus the length of all Args must add up to no more than 1000 bytes (consensus parameter LogicSigMaxSize).
 Each opcode has an